newatoms/guides/get-clients/readme.md

 * Quickly explain who you are and when you last spoke.
 * Quickly summarize what you discussed together on the phone: the added value of your service as well as the conclusions you came to.
 * Deliver what you promised to deliver on the phone (this is usually extra info, prizes, website links, portfolios, etc.).
 Do this in such a way that it is in line with your previous conversation with the prospect.
-* If a goal and/or deadline has been set, summarize it in the email.
+* If a goal and/or deadline has been set, summarise it in the email.
 If not, try to formulate one.

 ### How to use your personal connection